llamarck/bkpdb/README.md

 # bkpdb
-A repository designated to manage database backup scripts.
+A repository designated to manage PostgreSQL database backup scripts.